 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I am able to work with most issues in regards to emotional well-being and mental health. however my specialist area is with people that have been exploited in a abusive way - I am currently working with young people who have been groomed into gangs and religious violent radicalised ideology.
+I am able to work with most issues in regards to emotional well-being and mental health. however my specialist area is with people that have been exploited in a abusive way and the trauma related to this - I am currently working with young people who have been groomed into gangs and religious violent radicalised ideology.